-The key word "DEPRECATED" in the data model definition for any TR-069-enabled [2] device is to be interpreted as follows: This term refers to an object, parameter or parameter value that is defined in the current version of the standard but is meaningless, inappropriate, or otherwise unnecessary.
+The key word "DEPRECATED" in a data model definition is to be interpreted as follows: This term refers to an object, parameter or parameter value that is defined in the current version of the standard but is meaningless, inappropriate, or otherwise unnecessary.
 It is intended that such objects, parameters or parameter values will be removed from the next major version of the data model.
 Requirements on how to interpret or implement deprecated objects, parameters or parameter values are given below.
-For more information on how to interpret or implement specific deprecated objects, parameters or parameter values, refer to the definition of the object or parameter.
+For more information on how to interpret or implement specific deprecated objects, parameters or parameters or parameter values, refer to the definition of the object or parameter.

-The key word "OBSOLETED" in the data model definition for any TR-069-enabled [2] device is to be interpreted as follows: This term refers to an object, parameter or parameter value that meets the requirements for being deprecated, and in addition is obsolete.
+The key word "OBSOLETED" in a data model definition is to be interpreted as follows: This term refers to an object, parameter or parameter value that meets the requirements for being deprecated, and in addition is obsolete.
 Such objects, parameters or parameter values can be removed from a later minor version of a data model, or from a later version of a profile, without this being regarded as breaking backwards compatibility rules.
 Requirements on how to interpret or implement obsoleted objects, parameters or parameter values are given below.
-For more information on how to interpret or implement specific obsoleted objects, parameters or parame
+For more information on how to interpret or implement specific obsoleted objects, parameters or parameter values, refer to the definition of the object or parameter.